Clomance/CatEngine/book/EN/windows.md

 There are three types of windows.
 They differ in speed and capabilities (they will be discussed separately below).

-Всего три вида окон. Отличаются они по скорости работы и возможностям (ниже будут рассмотрены по отдельности).

 Threre are two functions to create a window:
- * with a closure - gives the default settings and the list of monitors (to set to fullscreen)
+ - with a closure - gives the default settings and a list of monitors (to set to fullscreen)
 ```
 let mut window=DefaultWindow::new(|monitors,settings|{
     let monitor=monitors.remove(0);